Art & Design Degrees: What is Art Design, and What Can I Do with a Degree in Art and Design?

 Art directors are among the top earners for design degree holders.
 They are in charge of the overall style of print, TV, and movie productions.
 Successful graphic designers are often considered for open art director positions.
 An average art director’s salary is $92,780 per year with the highest earners in the field bringing in a salary of more than $172,000 annually.

 One of the most lucrative design jobs is UX designer.
-Hiring managers are in desperate need of qualified individuals with a background in UX design.
-Within the field of UX design, the professional will research consumer needs and develop an optimized user experience for them.
+Managers are in desperate need of qualified individuals with a background in UX design.
+In the field of UX design, the professional will research consumer needs and develop an optimized user experience for them.
 The average UX designer salary exceeds $100,000 per year.

 Related Rankings: